spot-me-bro/spot-me-bro.github.io/index.md

 Our team created SpotMeBro, a web platform designed to help students find gym partners, while adhering to GitHub hosting guidelines to ensure professionalism and maintainability.
 All source code for the project is hosted in a GitHub repository, enabling new developers to build the system locally without needing additional files from us.
 We established a dedicated GitHub organization named SpotMeBro, which includes a repository for the application code and a separate repository for the project’s homepage, hosted via GitHub Pages.
 The homepage includes an overview, user guide, developer guide, and development history making the project accessible and well-documented for users and developers alike.
 This structured approach ensures a collaborative and professional development environment, with clear documentation to support future contributors.

 ### Deployment

 SpotMeBro is deployed on vercel [here](https://spot-me-bro-nextjs.vercel.app/).

+### Community Feedback
+To make sure SpotMeBro is as user-friendly and effective as possible, we had 5 community members try out the app and share their feedback.
+Overall, the responses were pretty positive, with most users saying they liked the clean design and simple navigation.
+Many found the “Find a Partner” feature to be the most useful, as it allowed them to quickly connect with gym partners who had similar workout goals.
+Some users suggested adding more customization options profile details and also having hyperlinks in the workouts page so users could learn more about the workouts that were listed.
+We also received feedback that the sign-up process could be more flexible, as the requirement for a @hawaii.edu email could be seen as a limitation.
+Based on this feedback, we plan to improve performance, add more customization options, and explore ways to make the sign-up process more inclusive but also safe.
+Overall, the feedback confirmed that SpotMeBro has potential, and the suggested improvements will make it even better.

 ### Team Contract